dhamith93/SyMon/README.md

 `key` file will be generated upon the first run.
 It will contain the API key to connect to the server.

+### Email notifications
+Make sure all the configurations are properly set in the config.json.
+Also make sure the connectivity to the SMTP server is allowed from system and network level.
+Set the SMTP password as an Env Var (SYMON_EMAIL_CRED)

 ### Execution
 * `-server` Start the server.
 Default `false`
 * `-display` Shows the TUI with stats for local machine.
 Default `false`